 For the CARD to provide real added value, it is of great importance to ensure the most up-to-date and detailed information possible is collected from Member States on defence plans (including spending plans), as well as the implementation of the EU capability development priorities resulting from the Capability Development Plan (CDP).
-That crucial role of gathering all relevant information is being played by the EDA who acts as the ‘CARD secretariat’.
+That crucial role of gathering all relevant information is being played by the EDA who, thogether with the EUMS, acts as the ‘CARD secretariat’.

 2017 CARD Trial Run Methodology

 - Initial Information.
-EDA’s starting point is an analysis of all CARD relevant information already available in EDA databases or being made available by Member States, including NATO’s Defence Investment Pledge Report for those who are also NATO Allies.
-The result of this first initial information gathering is shared with Member States bilaterally.
+EDA’s starting point was an analysis of all CARD relevant information already available in EDA databases or being made available by Member States, including NATO’s Defence Investment Pledge Report for those who are also NATO Allies.
+The result of this first initial information gathering was shared with Member States bilaterally.

 - Bilateral Dialogues.
-EDA will then enter into bilateral dialogues with each Member State individually, in order to validate, complement and consolidate the initial information gathered in the previous phase, in consistency with NATO’s Defence Planning Process.
+EDA then entered into bilateral dialogues with each Member State individually, in order to validate, complement and consolidate the initial information gathered in the previous phase, in consistency with NATO’s Defence Planning Process.

 - CARD Analysis.
-Once the bilateral dialogues are completed, the EDA will compile and analyse Member States’ contributions and produce a ‘CARD Analysis’ that will present aggregate data and identify trends regarding defence spending plans, implementation of priorities resulting from the CDP and relevant to defence research programmes, as well as opportunities for defence cooperation.
-This analysis will be discussed with Member States and will form the basis of the final report to be submitted to Ministers.
+Once the bilateral dialogues were completed, the EDA compiled and analysed Member States’ contributions and produced a ‘CARD Analysis’ that presented aggregate data and identify trends regarding defence spending plans, implementation of priorities resulting from the 2014 CDP and relevant to defence research programmes, as well as opportunities for defence cooperation.
+This analysis is being discussed with Member States and will form the basis of the final report to be submitted to Ministers in November 2018.